Skip to main content

 • The off-site units must be provided at the same number of affordable dwelling units required of the development, at the same affordability levels, and the same total bedroom count as the development.
 Different bedroom mixes may be provided to meet the total dwelling unit and bedroom count.

-• Prior to the issuance of the building permit for the development, the applicant is required to enter into an agreement with the San Diego Housing Commission for the affordable units.
+• Prior to the issuance of the building permit for the development, the applicant is required to enter into an agreement with the San Diego Housing Commission for the off-site affordable units.

-G. Student Housing May be Eligible for “Housing in All Communities”
+V. Student Housing May be Eligible for “Housing in All Communities”

 Affordable student housing may be permitted on a premises owned by a public agency or a qualified nonprofit corporation within a base zone that does not allow multiple dwelling unit development, subject to all of the following: